 WonderShare QuizCreator, accessed July 29, 2010, www.sameshow.com/quiz-creator.html#172.

-This page titled 8.5: Designing a Training Program is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 6.5: Designing a Training Program is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.